About Belvoir Education

 Belvoir also offers general backstage tours of the behind the scenes areas of Belvoir St Theatre.

-Belvoir offers Work Experience to Year 10 students and Work Placement to secondary school students studying the VET Entertainment Industry Course.
+Belvoir offers Work Experience to Year 10 students.
 More information is available here.

 Bringing Students to Belvoir